Tooth Decay (Caries or Cavities) in Children

 Start brushing your child's teeth as soon as the first one appears.
 Brush the teeth, tongue, and gums twice a day with a fluoridated toothpaste, or supervise them brushing their teeth.

-For children less than 3 years old, use only a small amount of toothpaste, about the size of a grain of rice.
+For children younger than 3 years old, use only a small amount of toothpaste, about the size of a grain of rice.

 Starting at 3 years of age, use a pea-sized amount of toothpaste.